OS-Guild/dynamico/client/core/README.md

 As the name implies, these are all optional:

 **componentVersion**

-* Type: `string`
+- Type: `string`
   Force the client to provide the component at a specific version and skip the normal resolution strategy.

-**ignoreCache**
+**getLatest**

-* Type: `boolean`
+- Type: `boolean`
-Skip local cache lookup and go straight to the server to fetch the component's code.
+  Skip local cache lookup and index and go straight to the server to fetch the latest component's code.

 **globals**
 * Type: `Record<string, any>`